Ebola spreads to last healthy district in Sierra Leone

 "We have tightened surveillance around the area and are investigating ... how the two confirmed cases might have contracted the disease," said Sesay.

-Local and international health authorities are scrambling teams and supplies to help West African nations but, as of now, there are no Ebola treatment centers in Sierra Leone's north.
+Local and international health authorities are scrambling teams and supplies to help West African nations but, as of now, there are no Ebola treatment centres in Sierra Leone's north.

 "On Friday we will burn the house in which the two confirmed cases lived, and the two houses nearby to it," said District Task Force representative Momoh Konteh.